 - Dual diagnosis treatment

 Through these programs, you or your loved one get the help needed to stop drinking for the long term.
-In turn, this reduces the risk of alcohol poisoning symptoms and overdose death.
+This reduces the risk of alcohol poisoning symptoms and overdose death.

 Throughout the United States, people enjoy happier and healthier lives after alcohol addiction treatment at Promises Behavioral Health.
-Call Promises Behavioral Health today at 844.875.5609 to learn more about symptoms of alcohol poisoning and how to help the person you love.
-Through this guidance, support, and treatment, you can help the person you worry about most achieve the recovery you know they truly want.
+Contact Promises today at 844.875.5609 to learn more about how to spot the symptoms of alcohol poisoning and how to help yourself or the person you love.